en de

 Image credit: Granita Cairo

-Granita is definitely a place to relax, cool down, to enjoy refreshing drinks and delicious food.
-Named after the popular semi-frozen dessert, it’s a great hangout locals appreciate.
-The colorful café on the Grounds of All Saints Cathedral in Zamalek offers Egyptian and International eats.
+Granita is definitely a place to relax, cool down and enjoy refreshing drinks and delicious food.
+Named after the popular semi-frozen dessert it’s a frequent hangout that locals truly appreciate.

-All Day Breakfasts, a good variety of sandwiches and regional plates are offered.
-Daily fresh dessert options are displayed.
+All-day breakfasts, a good variety of sandwiches and regional plates are offered.
+In addition, fresh dessert options are displayed daily.

 Tip #4: Lucille’s